Introduction

 - stable internet connectivity

-- uninterrupted power infrastructure
+- redundant power infrastructure

 - remote access from anywhere